 It was a first for Teller, but not for X, or Google X, as the research lab he runs used to be known.
 The lab has been a fixture on the conference circuit for years.
 In 2011, Sebastian Thrun, X’s founder, took the TED stage and predicted that driverless cars would put an end to traffic fatalities.
 In 2013, Sergey Brin, Google’s co-founder, showed up wearing X’s wearable computer, Google Glass, and argued that face-mounted devices were a natural successor to the smartphone.
+In 2015, Chris Urmson, the technical lead of X’s autonomous vehicle program, argued that driverless cars should operate with no human oversight at all.
 Uk.businessinsider.
 Log In.
 Pursglove would soon learn, however, that navigating this offshore archipelago is not easy.

 That means that the phone is in communication with the local cell towers.
 Android uses cell tower geolocation to estimate your current location.
 Each cell tower has a set of ID numbers that identifies them to the phones.
 It broadcasts its identity constantly so that phones can connect to it as they move around.
+Cellular tower antennas are directional, with each tower serving roughly three different areas; you can think of them as three pie-shaped wedges with the cell tower at the center of the pie.
 Brain training exercises just make you better at brain training exercises – Research Digest.
 By Christian Jarrett If you spend time building your physical strength and stamina in the gym, you can expect to carry these benefits into everyday life.